12 accounting automation tools to kickstart 2023

-The problems that were aimed to be solved from the help of software haven’t changed too much, while the tools have significantly evolved since then.
+The problems that were aimed to be solved with the help of finance automation software haven’t changed too much, while the tools have significantly evolved since then.

 Let’s take a closer look...

-Generally speaking, accounting automation takes most aspects of an accountants work day and does them almost instantly – doing the grunt work and number crunching for you.
+Generally speaking, accounting automation takes most aspects of an accountant's work day and does them almost instantly – doing the grunt work and number crunching for them.
 Making tasks that were previously complex and overly manual much more simple.

 Here some of the daily tasks that your accounting team can start automating today:

 1).
 Invoice processing

 Invoices are a huge part of how businesses spend money, and without a proper process in place, can really swallow up time and create stress.
 With hundreds, maybe even thousands, of invoices coming in each month, it’s highly likely that mistakes will be made if done manually.
 We’re only human after all.

 2).
 Expense management automation